Electronic manifolds for extrapolative alloy discovery: Background

 To rigorously validate that this non-uniform volumetric scaling is the primary driver of the fracturing, we performed an ablation test where the absolute-grid $f_r$ were divided by the cell volume ($a^3$) before performing PCA (see Figure \ref{fig:coalesced_manifold}).
 This operation effectively normalizes the magnitude-dependent variance driven by the cell expansion.
 Suppressing this volume-dependent information caused the previously disjoint branches to coalesce back into a single, continuous cluster.
 This mathematically confirms that the geometric relaxation, specifically the variance in the final relaxed lattice constants, is responsible for the manifold fracturing.

 It is worth noting that if the $f_r$ were computed on a normalized grid using relative fractional coordinates ($x/a$), the affine volume expansion would be factored out, isolating the variance purely to local ionic displacements.
 However, by using the initial system's pseudo-density with a uniform lattice constant on an absolute grid, we inherently bypass both the volumetric and ionic strain artifacts.
 By enforcing this globally constant spatial metric, we effectively treat the ideal lattice as a canonical reference state.
+It is important to acknowledge the trade-off explicitly: the smoother manifold topology observed for unrelaxed structures arises in part because physically meaningful variability-lattice-mismatch strain, local ionic distortion, and site-specific bonding has been suppressed.
+For macroscopic, composition-averaged properties of ideal solid solutions, where bulk modulus and formation enthalpy are primarily determined by elemental identity and proportion rather than by individual SQS configurations, this suppression is a defensible approximation.
+The framework is not designed to capture configuration-sensitive properties, and performance on such quantities has not been tested.
 This enables the Gaussian Process\cite{rasmussen_gaussian_2005} to interpolate across a smooth manifold ($f(\text{chemistry}) \rightarrow P_{\text{property}}$) without the interference of high-variance geometric noise introduced by relaxation.